Palmstroemen/mean2me/README.md

 # mean2me
 A cross-platform app to break down big numbers (like 40 billions) in a meaningful number for the user.
-The aim is to self enable people to develop a better understanding of these big numbers that we always read of in the newspapers.
+The aim is, to self enable people, to develop a better understanding of these big numbers that we always read of in the newspapers.

 Two questions will be answered by this app:
 1. What else is about this big number?
 Is it the cost of an airplane-carrier?
 Or the GDP of SriLanka?